Governor Signs into Law 9 Stronger California 2025 Bills for Gender, Racial, and Economic Justice

 “As our rights face systematic attacks federally, these 9 new laws show that California continues to lead the nation with bold, innovative policies that protect women, trans people, workers, and immigrant families,” said Noreen Farrell, Executive Director of Equal Rights Advocates and Co-Chair of the Stronger California Advocates Network.
 “Californians deserve economic security, safe workplaces and schools, healthcare privacy, and the ability to care for loved ones without risking their livelihoods.
 California’s leadership in advancing these policies is more important than ever.”

-“The gender wage gap costs California women billions in lost wages each year—money that could go toward rent, groceries, child care, and other essentials that families depend on,” said Jessica Ramey Stender, Policy Director & Deputy Legal Director of Equal Rights Advocates.
+“The gender wage gap costs California women billions in lost wages each year—money that could go toward rent, groceries, child care, and other essentials that families depend on,” said Jessica Ramey Stender, Co-Chair of the Stronger California Advocates Network and Policy Director & Deputy Legal Director of Equal Rights Advocates.
 “At a time when federal wage protections are under attack, SB 642 is a vital step forward to strengthen California’s equal pay laws.
 Ensuring women and all workers are paid fairly is not only critical for their individual financial stability, but also for the economic security and well-being of families across the state.”

 Since its founding in 2015, the Stronger California coalition has helped pass 50+ laws and supported billions of dollars in state budget allocations to address the economic needs of California’s women, families, and communities.